mattya802/Scripts/README.md

-# Scripts
+# Utilities
-Various scripts used/written for work.
-Mostly PowerShell.
+Various utilities used/written for work and personal use.